anbehindY/Techscape-3AM/README.md

 ## ❓ FAQ  <a name="faq"></a>

-- **What is HTML**
+- **What is Responsiveness in web pages?**

-  - HTML is a hyper text markup language that is used to build raw structure of a web page.
+  - It is the ability of a web page in which the website can adapt to different screen sizes and screen ratios.

-- **What is CSS**
+- **What is minimalistic web design?**

-  - CSS is a cascading style sheets that links to the HTML and make the website visually active.
+  - A minimalist web-design strategy is one that seeks to simplify interfaces by removing unnecessary elements or content that does not support user tasks.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>